ericabxy/srd20/docs/ClassesII.markdown

 author: AKSmith
 company: Wizards of the Coast
 operator: AKSmith
-title: Classes II
+title: Character Classes II
 ---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

 ## PALADIN